LAND, UK, 2015 - 2016

 'I am excited about making sculpture that stands in the wind, the rain and snow, day and night.
 The sculptures will be like standing stones: markers in space and time, linking with specific places and their histories; catalysts for reflection.

-All of the LAND sites are fully accessible and free to the general public to enjoy from May 2015 to May 2016.
+All of the LAND sites are fully accessible and free to the general public from May 2015 to May 2016.